Other Training Opportunities

-The Counseling Center is staffed by 9 full-time, licensed professionals who come from a variety of training backgrounds including, psychology, counseling and social work.
+The Counseling Center is staffed by 8 full-time, licensed professionals who come from a variety of training backgrounds including psychology, counseling and social work.
 The staff members are generalists and have various interest areas that contribute to the overall mission of the Center.
-Staff members provide services for an array of issues typically associated with college student life and make referrals for those concerns that are not covered within the scope of care of the Counseling Center.
+Staff members provide services for an array of issues typically associated with college student life and also provide appropriate referrals for those concerns that are best addressed by more intensive or specialized care .
 Staff members also serve the university as consultants, as liaisons to different university constituents and as members of division and university committees.

 UNC Wilmington is one of 17 constituent institutions of the University of North Carolina system and is the only costal university in the North Carolina system.
 UNCW is a well-regarded teaching and research university with a student population of over 14,000 undergraduate and graduate students engaged in a variety of majors.
 Located on the Southeastern North Carolina coast, the campus is approximately 5 miles from the Atlantic Ocean and within reasonable

 driving distance of the mountains.
 Wilmington and the Cape Fear region is home to a thriving arts and film community offering a variety of leisure and recreational options.

 For questions or additional information about the Fellowship contact:

 Amy Cavanaugh, Ph.D., Staff Psychologist and Training Coordinator